learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 Check out the [Chrome Developer Tools documentation](https://developers.google.com/chrome-developer-tools/) to learn more about all that Chrome has to offer for developers working with javascript, html, and css.

-You should also familiarize yourself with the developer tools in Firefox.
+It's also good to familiarize yourself with the developer tools in Firefox.
 Check out the [Mozilla Developer Network documentation for the Firefox developer tools](https://developer.mozilla.org/en-US/docs/Tools).

 ## Recap!
 We learned:
 - the javascript console and learned that we can type in javascript!